Lagergren-Lab/MISELBO/README.md

 with seed = 3 and q<sub>&Phi;<sub>2</sub></sub> trained with seed = 0.
 In order to run MISELBO for this ensemble follow the steps below:
 1. Follow steps 1-3 from the previous section.
+2. Fetch the "trained_ensemble" branch of this repo (git LFS is needed since the model files are 671MB in total).
-2. Copy "models" folder, including subfolders and files to the NVAE root folder.
+3. Copy "models" folder, including subfolders and files to the NVAE root folder.
-3. Install MISELBO specific packages using the requirements.txt file.
+4. Install MISELBO specific package: pandas.
-4. In the NVAE root folder, run command:
+5. In the NVAE root folder, run command:
 ```
 python miselbo_eval.py
 ```

-## MISELBO for own model